platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 </Layout>
 ```

-You'll see that we're using the same `QuoteForm` component that our add quote
+You will see that we are using the same `QuoteForm` component that our add quote
 page uses.
-Now we're going to wire up our edit page so that it can load an
+Now we are going to wire up our edit page so that it can load an
 existing quote from our API and save changes back to the API when the form is
 submitted.

-In the **`[id.astro]`** component script, let's add some code to take care of
+In the **`[id.astro]`** component script, let us add some code to take care of
 these tasks:

 ```astro